Skip to content

 Can I bring spare batteries or pods?

-Yes, but spare batteries must be under 100 Wh, carried in the cabin, and stored in a protective case.
-Pods should be sealed and leak-proof.
+Yes, but spare batteries must be carried in hand luggage, protected to prevent short-circuits, and typically kept under 100Wh.
+Pods should be sealed to avoid leaks.

 Is vaping legal at my destination?